W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//pancakes_5.png)

-this function obviously prints the flag, so let's jump to it, so I wrote the following script in python using the pwn module, this script connects to the server or runs the executable, finds the address of the function secret_recipe and creates the matching payload so that the execution will return to this function after finishing with main, than the script sends the payload as input and print the flag received from the server/executable:
+this function obviously prints the flag, so let's jump to it, so I wrote the following script in python using the pwn module, this script connects to the server or runs the executable, finds the address of the function secret_recipe and creates the matching payload so that the execution will return to this function after finishing with main, then the script sends the payload as input and print the flag received from the server/executable:

 ```python
 from pwn import *